-Program includes: English 11 (HP) or English 12 (HP) Digital Media and Graphic Design (P) (ROP) (2 periods) CART Technology Application
+Composition Through Careers (HP) or Expository English 12 (HP) Digital Media and Graphic Design (P) (ROP) (2 periods) CART Technology Applications

 Students will explore and develop skills in communication and message design including color, typography, image placement and art and design principles.
 They will investigate graphic and web techniques in cooperative teams similar to corporate settings.
 Design students will work on all stages of production using industry-standard software (i.e. Adobe Design Premium Suite) to create original products such as posters, websites, newspapers, brochures, package designs and two-dimensional animation.
 All multimedia students develop skills in the content and presentation of message design, the sociological impacts of media, and the stages of the production cycle.